aut0nate/Linux-Commands/README.md

 # Counts the lines in a file
 uniq -c <file>

+# Counts the duplicate lines in a file
+uniq -dc <file>

 # Compare the contents of two files
 diff <file1> <file2>